sc-ventures/cloudbreak-documentation/docs/recipes.md

 ENDOF
 ```

-#### Recipe to Install ExtJS for Oozie
+#### Recipe to Install Ext JS for Oozie

+If you would like to use **Oozie** with **Ambari 2.6.1 or newer**, you must install the Ext JS library.

-Oozie requires the ExtJS library to be on the host in order to build and use the Oozie Web UI.
+Oozie requires the Ext JS library to be on the host in order to build and use the Oozie Web UI.
 Ambari is not allowed to install this library, so if you plan to use Oozie, you must ensure that ExtJS is installed prior to installing Oozie (that is, prior to cluster install).

-You can add the following PRE-AMBARI-START recipe to install ExtJS:
+You can add the following PRE-AMBARI-START recipe to install Ext JS:

 <pre>export EXT_JS_VERSION=2.2-1
      export OS_NAME=centos6